ethanwhite/moore-ddd/supplement.md

 The measure of our success is how effectively we can predict independent data, and ultimately in how well we can predict the future state of ecological systems.
-We will measure the progress of our research at three levels:

-1. How well we can predict the state of ecological systems in different locations.
-This serves as a pre-requisite for understanding temporal dynamics by helping us develop effective modeling strategies.
-2. Forecasting and hindcasting within existing time-series at different lags by training models only on data from either the beginning or end of the time-series.
-3. Forecasting the future state of ecological systems.
-Each year we will publish predictions for the state of ecological systems 1-10 years from present and evaluate those predictions as the new data is collected.
+We will measure the progress of our research at three levels: 1) How well we can predict the state of ecological systems in different locations.
+This serves as a pre-requisite for understanding temporal dynamics by helping us develop effective modeling strategies; 2) Forecasting and hindcasting within existing time-series at different lags by training models only on data from either the beginning or end of the time-series; and 3) Forecasting the future state of ecological systems.
+Each year we will publish predictions for the state of ecological systems 1-10 years from present and evaluate those predictions as new data is collected.

 Beyond making progress in my own research a fuller measure of my impact will be whether ecology focuses more on prediction and data-intensive approaches.
 I will